tethysplatform/tethys/docs/contribute/code.rst

 Development Process
 ===================

-This section describes the development process used for managing code contributions to Tethys Platform.
-It provides a a high-level description on common development activities like creating a fork of the repository, making changes on a feature branch, and submitting a pull request for review.
+Learn about the development process used for managing code contributions to Tethys Platform.
+This guide provides a high-level description of common development activities like creating a fork of the repository, making changes on a feature branch, and submitting a pull request for review.

 .. toctree::
    :maxdepth: 1